buddhaman/AnymaEngine/Readme.md

  - Make cute renderer.
  - Make the world absolutely huge and do processing by chunk offsets to prevent floating point errors.
  - Two pass collision solving.
- - Improve standard library: add string type, better sorting.
+ - Improve standard library: Add string type, better sorting.
+ - Improve standard library: Make own multithreading primitives.
  - Build introspection and profiling tools.
  - Do real good collision detection, fix the fact that lots of agents are being checked twice.
  - Do rendering on background thread such that the main thread doesnt block and feels smooth.